Suggestion: Watch the 10 minutes video tutorial before reading this article

 When customers enter a store, it gets direct access to the customer’s profile and to their digital wallet, WeChat Pay.

 While inside the store, the buyers can enjoy discounted products and simply scan codes to proceed with a purchase.
-Interestingly, the products have so called RFID tags attached, which allows the buyers to know more about the products and the prices without the need of a sales person.
+Interestingly, the products have so-called RFID tags attached, which allows the buyers to know more about the products and the prices without the need for a salesperson.

 I recommend you to check this video that shows how one of Hermes’ pop-up store looks like and how it works practically.